filby89/spgc-eprevention-icassp2024/readme.md

 | 48        | 300        | 00:00:00.651574 | 1         |
 | 32        | 50        | 00:00:00.853641 | 2         |

-where `measurement#1`, `measurement#2`, ..., `measurement#N` are measurement extracted from the corresponding sensor, `time` is the time of the day, and `day_index` is the day index of the measurement.
+where `measurement#1`, `measurement#2`, ..., `measurement#N` are measurements extracted from the corresponding sensor, `time` is the time of the day, and `day_index` is the day index of the measurement.
 Each different folder (e.g., train_0, train_1, val_0, val_1, etc.) include a large contiguous temporal segment of many days of data.

 Specifically for the `steps.parquet` we have the following format: